Bernardchoo/damn-vulnerable-defi/README.md

 All Solidity code, practices and patterns in this repository are DAMN VULNERABLE and for educational purposes only.

 DO NOT USE IN PRODUCTION.

+How to Hack
+Clone the repository
+Install dependencies with npm install
+Code your solutions in the provided *.challenge.js files (inside each challenge's folder in the test folder) Run your exploit for a challenge with npm run challenge-name.
+If the challenge is executed successfully, you've passed!
+Tips and tricks
+In all challenges you must use the attacker account.
+That means all your transactions must include {from: attacker}
+In some cases, you might need to use custom attacker contracts.
+To code the exploits, you might want to refer to the OpenZeppelin Test Helpers and Truffle Contracts docs Participate
+Were you able to exploit everything ?
+Did you get stuck ?
+Want more challenges ?

+Join in Twitter with #DamnVulnerableDeFi